 Upon exiting your vehicle, you realize that you have struck a large farm animal, such as a cow or horse.
-If you ask the average person about property rights in that situation, they might mistakenly believe that the driver of the car assumes some liability.
+If you ask the average person about property rights in hitting a farm animal, they might mistakenly believe that the driver of the car assumes some liability.
 After all, they are the ones who struck the animal, thereby causing damage to someone else’s property.

-However, under Colorado law, the person driving the vehicle may be able to take action against the animal’s owner for their injuries and the property damage the animal caused to their vehicle, as it is illegal for farm animals to travel on public roads, even unattended by their human owners.
+However, under Colorado law for farm animal accidents, the person driving the vehicle may be able to take action against the animal’s owner for their injuries and the property damage the animal caused to their vehicle, as it is illegal for farm animals to travel on highway or public roads, even unattended by their human owners.

 Colorado laws require proper fencing for farm animals